arizkyrahman/rizky_rahman_house_prices/README.md

 ## Score
 Best score in grid search

-Public leader board will have little less RMSLE than that of on validation data, because below error is on validation data when model is trained/fitted on 67% of the training data because of 3-fold cross validation.
-Public leaderboard will have error on test data when model is retrained/refitted on 100% of the training data.
+A public leader board will have a little less RMSLE than that of on validation data because the below error is on validation data when the model is trained/fitted on 67% of the training data because of 3-fold cross-validation.
+The public leaderboard will have errors on test data when the model is retrained/refitted on 100% of the training data.

 RMSLE on training data: 0.0786
 RMSLE on validation data: 0.1214